openhwgroup/programs/process/OpenHW-Specification-Process.md

 ### Title

-The Title should be of the form "OpenHW Specification: Title"
+The Title should be of the form "OpenHW Group Specification: Title : VX.Y.Z : State"

 ### Revision History

 Prior to release a table of draft revisions should be included, which can included description of content in each draft

-Upon release, the Revision History should list only released specification versions.
+Upon release, the Revision History should list only released specification Revisions.
 That is, intermediate revisions used during development and review don't need to be listed.
-The table should include Revision, Date, and Description.
+The table should include Revision, State, Date, and Description.
 The Description should include a high level description of the content.

-### Specification States

-The specification state must be listed, e.g.

-'The state of this specification is "OpenHW Group Specification - Released"'

 ### License